PawanKumar-Dev/dd/README.md

 ### Advanced Features

-- **Promotional Pricing** - Multi-API promotional pricing with automatic detection and display
+- **Comprehensive TLD Mappings** - 200+ TLD mappings for accurate pricing across all domain extensions
 - **Multi-stage Registration** - Step-by-step user registration with geolocation
 - **Indian Timezone Support** - All dates and times displayed in IST
 - **Email Notifications** - Automated email notifications for orders and updates